yaml-language-server: $schema=../platforms/network-schema.json

 org_name: supplychain #org_name should match one organization definition below in organizations: key

-uri: orderer1.org1proxy.blockchaincloudpoc.com:443 # Must include port, Can be external or internal URI for orderer which should be reachable by all peers
+uri: orderer1.supplychain-net.org1proxy.hlf.blockchaincloudpoc-develop.com:443 # Must include port, Can be external or internal URI for orderer which should be reachable by all peers

 - orderer: